 I gave the 911 R the shape the car pretends in the teaser image it has.

 These are the design issues that have to be tackled:

-- The philosophy of the 911 to be rear-engined is interpreted in Weissach as 'engine beyond the rear axle'.
-To compensate the resulting rear overhang the car front is over-jacked (with no real reason) - last image above.
+- The philosophy of the 911 to be rear-engined is interpreted in Weissach (mistakenly) as 'engine beyond the rear axle'.
+To compensate the resulting rear overhang the car front is over-jacked (with no real purpose except oversized air intakes and coolers) - last image above.

 - In the original 911 design the shoulder line draws a bow with full-length body tension.
 It was deadly to let the line visually sag vapidly in the door segment.

 - The inclined silhouette is not only prominent from the side view of the car but also from the top view (Porsche 356).
 For the rear wheels the track is more narrow. – Nowadays the Porsche management directs its designers to change the style to the opposite.
 The back view has to look fat and martial.
-From the side view the lines have to rise toward the back (e.g. the shape of the side windows).
+From the side view the lines have to rise toward the back (see the bottom line of the side windows).

 Alltogether the points repudiate the foundational principles of Erwin Komenda's 356/ 901 design.
 (Since 1963 Porsche tries to understate Komenda's role as the origin of its car body design.)

 The essentials of the 356/911 body design

 (and the deadly sins to get something else but not a Porsche 911.
 It seems in Weissach they don't know about these essentials.)

 1. The basic silhouette of a flat roundet cone